-As of December 31, 2017, our global employee population consisted of 35,677 individuals, approximately 95% of whom were located outside of the United States.
-To identify the median employee, we used each employee's annualized base pay plus target cash incentive as of December 31, 2017 (for Mainland China sales employees, described below, this was calculated by annualizing their December salary and bonus amounts, as those amounts are indicative of their recent activity).
+As of December 31, 2018, our global employee population, including employees of our subsidiaries, consisted of 39,088 individuals, approximately 95% of whom were located outside of the United States.
+To identify the median employee, we used each employee's annualized base pay plus target cash incentive as of December 31, 2018 (for Mainland China sales employees, described below, and employees of our manufacturing and packaging subsidiaries, this was calculated by annualizing their salary and bonus amounts for the last portion of the year, as those amounts are indicative of their recent activity).
 We translated these amounts into U.S. dollars and adjusted them for cost-of-living differences by using the World Bank's purchasing power parity conversion factors.
 Based on these adjusted numbers, we identified a median group of 101 employees.
 We then calculated the cost-of-living-adjusted annual total compensation of each of these 101 employees using the same methodology that is required under SEC disclosure requirements for NEOs' compensation, and we identified the median employee from that population.

-Our median employee is a sales employee in Mainland China whose cost-of-living-adjusted 2017 annual compensation was \$4,735, which yields a CEO pay ratio of 925:1.
+Our median employee is a sales employee in Mainland China whose cost-of-living-adjusted 2018 annual compensation was \$3,382, which yields a CEO pay ratio of 1,793:1.

-Our median employee on a non-cost-of-living-adjusted basis, who is also a sales employee in Mainland China, had 2017 annual compensation of \$2,049, resulting in a CEO pay ratio of 2,137:1.
+Our median employee on a non-cost-of-living-adjusted basis, who is also a sales employee in Mainland China, had 2018 annual compensation of \$1,638, resulting in a CEO pay ratio of 3,703:1.
 Other than omitting cost-of-living adjustments, our methodology for identifying this median employee and calculating this ratio was the same as that described above.